Florida Tint Exemption

 How to Get Your Florida Medical Tint Exemption Online

-Our Florida-licensed physicians issue medical tint exemptions through a fully online process.
+independent, appropriately licensed clinicians issue medical tint exemptions through a available through online intake process.
 You do not need to visit a Miami clinic, specialist, or DMV office.

 Common Medical Conditions Qualifying in Miami